heesungkim010/Realtime-Whac-A-Mole-game/README.md

 # Online-Whac-A-Mole-game

-Online Whac-A-Mole game with a realtime chatting.
+Online Whac-A-Mole game with a realtime chat.

 [description] Multiple users play online Whac-A-Mole game.
 The very first user who clicked the green-colored button wins the round.
 The name of the winner appears to all the users.